Types of Municipalities in Alberta

 Generally, the provisions related to a village apply to a summer village except that in the latter, elections and annual meetings are required to be held in the summer.
 Those who own property in the summer village and others over age 18 and resident in the village on election day are entitled to vote.
 However, electors for school representation, if any, must be defined as resident.
 A summer village is the only type of municipality where a person can vote twice in municipal elections: once in the summer village and once in the municipality where their permanent residence is located.
 There are 51 summer villages in Alberta.
 Summer villages can no longer be created in Alberta.

 Specialized municipalities are unique municipal structures that can be formed without resorting to special Acts of the Legislature.
 Often, specialized municipalities allow urban and rural communities to coexist in a single municipal government.
 There are five Specialized Municipalities in Alberta.
 The Regional Municipality of Wood Buffalo and Strathcona County are two examples.

 A municipal district (M.D., also called a county) is a government form in rural areas of the province.
 It includes farmlands as well as unincorporated communities such as hamlets and rural residential subdivisions.
 The council consists of one councillor per ward, one of whom is elected by council as reeve.
 Presently, the number of wards varies from four to 11, with the most common being seven.
 As of May 2015, there were 64 Municipal Districts with approximately 440 elected municipal district officials.
-To learn more about Municipal Districts visit, the Alberta Association of Municipal Districts and Counties website.
+To learn more about municipal districts visit, the Rural Municipalities of Alberta.